 14.03 Transfers

-When an Employee is transferred to a classification with a higher rate of pay, she shall be advanced to the start rate of such higher classification, except where that start rate is lower than the Employee’s existing basic rate of pay.
-In the latter case, she shall be advanced to the next higher increment for the higher classification provided that the trial period in the new position is successfully completed.
+When an Employee is transferred to a classification with a higher rate of pay, they shall be advanced to the start rate of such higher classification, except where that start rate is lower than the Employee’s existing basic rate of pay.
+In the latter case, they shall be advanced to the next higher increment for the higher classification provided that the trial period in the new position is successfully completed.

-14.04 When an Employee is transferred to a classification with a lower rate of pay, her salary be adjusted immediately to the basic rate she would have been entitled to, had she been on the lower rated classification from commencement of employment.
+14.04 When an Employee is transferred to a classification with a lower rate of pay, their salary shall be protected for the duration of six (6) months, after that time the rate of pay will be adjusted to the basic rate they would have been entitled to, had they been on the lower rated classification from commencement of employment.

 14.05 Reclassifications